4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 To start diving into these details, we will break down the architecture of our ML product into three large parts:

-1.Software Engineering
+1. Software Engineering
-2.Data Engineering
+2. Data Engineering
-3.ML Engineering
+3. ML Engineering

 Technically, all three of these areas overlap greatly, but the industry is evolving in such a way that engineering dev competencies, tools and organizational structures in companies are crystallizing separately in these areas